 Residents are reminded to put all recyclable material in a transparent blue bag to be placed at the curb by 7 a.m. on their weekly collection day.
-Blue bags may be purchased at City Hall, 825 W. Irving Blvd., for $7.25 per roll plus tax (price subject to change.)
+Blue bags may be purchased at City Hall, 825 W. Irving Blvd., for $15 per roll (includes sales tax).

 Recycling bags placed at the curb must weigh less than 50 pounds and must be tied.
 Cardboard boxes that cannot fit in the blue bag should be flattened and placed under the bag.